bleylek/CIFAR-10---Object-Recognition-using-ResNet50-with-Transfer-Learning/README.md

 ## Data Preprocessing
 ## Labels Processing

-The labels are processed to make them suitable for the classification task, possibly including one-hot encoding or integer encoding.
+The labels are processed to make them suitable for the classification task.

 ## Image Processing